pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ### Sauce Labs
 We'll need [Sauce Labs](https://saucelabs.com) to run the test in the cloud.

 You can either sign up for a 14-day free trial or for a free account if you want to test an open-source project.
-For the latter, you just need the repository URL of the project and go to https://saucelabs.com/opensauce/ to fill the details.
+For the latter, you need the repository URL of the project.
+Go to https://saucelabs.com/opensauce/ to fill the details.

-Once you have access to Sauce Labs, go to the *My Account* option and look for you Access Key:
+Once you have access to Sauce Labs, go to the *My Account* option and look for your Access Key:

 ![Sauce Labs Access Key](https://raw.githubusercontent.com/pluralsight/guides/master/images/7a20fc10-e7df-4c73-a259-9e6ff40f43fe.png)

 Save it as we'll need it later.

 # The Record and Playback pattern
-As its name implies, this pattern is about allowing the users to record their interactions with an application and play them back later.
+As its name implies, this pattern is about allowing the users to record their interactions with an application and playing them back later.

-This provides an easy start to testing since it doesn't require any experience with a programming language, not to mention it's a fast way to build a test suite.
+This provides an easy start to testing since it doesn't require any experience with a programming language, not to mention that it's a fast way to build a test suite.

-To show how the Record/Playback style of writing tests works, we're going to use the Selenium IDE and the first lesson of a Markdown tutorial that you can find in http://eherrera.net/markdowntutorial.

-To enter the first lesson of the tutorial, go to http://eherrera.net/markdowntutorial/tutorial/emphasis.html:
+To show how the Record/Playback style of writing tests works, we're going to use the Selenium IDE and the first lesson of a Markdown tutorial that you can find [here](http://eherrera.net/markdowntutorial).
+To enter the first lesson of the tutorial, go [here](http://eherrera.net/markdowntutorial/tutorial/emphasis.html):

 ![Open the first lesson of the tutorial](https://raw.githubusercontent.com/pluralsight/guides/master/images/2b185376-f739-4869-9661-d8cc3e7d4c5f.png)